MicrosoftDocs/sql-docs/docs/2014/database-engine/enable-encrypted-connections-to-the-database-engine.md

 ms.assetid: e1e55519-97ec-4404-81ef-881da3b42006
 caps.latest.revision: 44
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Enable Encrypted Connections to the Database Engine (SQL Server Configuration Manager)
-  This topic describes how to enable encrypted connections for an instance of the [!INCLUDE[ssDEnoversion](../../includes/ssdenoversion-md.md)] by specifying a certificate for the [!INCLUDE[ssDE](../../includes/ssde-md.md)] using [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager.
+  This topic describes how to enable encrypted connections for an instance of the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] by specifying a certificate for the [!INCLUDE[ssDE](../includes/ssde-md.md)] using [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Configuration Manager.
 The server computer must have a certificate provisioned, and the client machine must be set up to trust the certificate's root authority.
 Provisioning is the process of installing a certificate by importing it into Windows.

  The certificate must be issued for **Server Authentication**.
 The name of the certificate must be the fully qualified domain name (FQDN) of the computer.

  Certificates are stored locally for the users on the computer.
-To install a certificate for use by [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], you must be running [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager under the same user account as the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] service unless the service is running as LocalSystem, NetworkService, or LocalService, in which case you may use an administrative account.
+To install a certificate for use by [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)], you must be running [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] Configuration Manager under the same user account as the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] service unless the service is running as LocalSystem, NetworkService, or LocalService, in which case you may use an administrative account.

  The client must be able to verify the ownership of the certificate used by the server.
-If the client has the public key certificate of the certification authority that signed the server certificate, no further configuration is necessary. [!INCLUDE[msCoName](../../includes/msconame-md.md)] Windows includes the public key certificates of many certification authorities.
+If the client has the public key certificate of the certification authority that signed the server certificate, no further configuration is necessary. [!INCLUDE[msCoName](../includes/msconame-md.md)] Windows includes the public key certificates of many certification authorities.
 If the server certificate was signed by a public or private certification authority for which the client does not have the public key certificate, you must install the public key certificate of the certification authority that signed the server certificate.

 > [!NOTE]
 >  To use encryption with a failover cluster, you must install the server certificate with the fully qualified DNS name of the virtual server on all nodes in the failover cluster.
 For example, if you have a two-node cluster, with nodes named test1.*\<your company>*.com and test2.*\<your company>*.com, and you have a virtual server named virtsql, you need to install a certificate for virtsql.*\<your company>*.com on both nodes.
 You can set the value of the **ForceEncryption**option to **Yes**.